1. Answers

-To set up a k3s cluster with one server and two agents, you need to configure virtual machines (VMs) for each of the nodes: one server node and two agent nodes.
-We will use cloud resources to provision these VMs and then install k3s on them.
+Setting up a k3s cluster with one server and two agents involves configuring virtual machines (VMs) for each node.
+This guide outlines the steps to provision these VMs using cloud resources and install k3s on them.
 The server node will initialize the Kubernetes cluster, and the agent nodes will join it.
+We’ll use infrastructure as code to automate this setup.

 import * as pulumi from "@pulumi/pulumi";